 - Shape the Cookie Crusts.
 Next, cut the roll of cookie dough into 12 equal pieces.
 (This is easy if you cut the dough in half, and then cut each half into two equal pieces.
 Now, cut each piece of dough into thirds.
 They’ll be on the small side.)
 Press the dough pieces into the muffin tin, to make twelve little crusts.

 - Make the Apple Pie Filling.
 Set a skillet over medium heat, and add the butter.
-Let the butter melt, and then dump in your apple pieces.
-Let them cook for about 5 minutes before stirring in the flour, followed by the sugar, and then the apple pie spice.
-Cook this mixture together for 3 minutes longer, stirring and turning down the heat if necessary, so that it doesn’t burn.
+Cook the apple pieces in melted butter for 5 minutes then stir in the flour, sugar, and apple pie spice.
+Cook for 3 minutes.

 - Fill the Cookie Cups and Finish Baking.
 Spoon the apple filling into the slightly-cooled cookie cups.
-Set them aside, and make the crumb topping.
-To do this, combine the butter, brown sugar, cinnamon, and flour, using a fork to mash and break it up into a crumbly, sandy mixture.
-Sprinkle this over the apple pie cookie cups, and bake for 10 minutes.
+Combine the crumb toppings in a bowl with a fork to create a crumbly mixture.
+Sprinkle over the mini apple pie.
+Bake for 10 minutes.
+Enjoy warm!

 Tips for Perfect Mini Apple Pie